slieberth/aioRunbook/docs/index.rst

 * automated lab tests for recurring test scenarios
 * automated network migrations based on sequencial test steps with the option of a rollback functionality

-In comparison to other atomization tools (e.g. Ansible), aioRunbook is explicitly designed for customizable inspection of the results of each test steps in a sequence of test steps.
-Each test step interacts with just one device.
+aioRunbook is explicitly designed for customizable inspection of the results of scheduled test/migration steps in a sequence of test steps.
+Each test step interacts with just one single device. aioRunbook is designed to document the test/migration results in customizable PDF/HTML outputs.
-Another design differentiation is the documentation of the test results in customizable PDF outputs, respectively the flexibility to export the test results via an API.

 All characteristics of the test sequence and the behaviour of the io-adapters to the network devices is controlled by a single config file.

-The results of the aioRunbook steps are stored intermediately in an internal python data structures and stored at the end of the execution in a JSON file, for further processing:
+The results of the aioRunbook steps are stored intermediately in an internal data structures, which can be exported as JSON file, for further processing like:

 * rendering to PDF documents
 * dispatching the results in a web app